alexanderwe/the-traveler/README.md

   membership_id: ''}
 ```

-If you are using a `confidential` client type the response will contain an `refresh_token` which can be used to get a new `access_token` without requiring the user to approve your app again.
-Use this `refresh_token` to prevent getting errors because the `access_token` has expired.
+If you are using a `confidential` client type the response will contain a `refresh_token` which can be used to get a new `access_token` without requiring the user to approve your app again.
+Use this `refresh_token` to prevent getting errors if the `access_token` has expired.
 In the following you can see such a response with the method to renew the token.

 _Response_:
 ```